russmckendrick/blog/content/posts/2023-06-04-infrastructure-as-code-for-beginners-is-out-now/index.md

   - "AWS"
   - "Azure"
   - "GitHub"
+cover:
+  image: "cover.png"
+  relative: true
+  alt: "My new book, Infrastructure as Code for Beginners, has been released and is available to buy now."
+draft: false
+showToc: true
 ---

 I am pleased to announce that my latest book, "Infrastructure as Code for Beginners," is now available for purchase.